 Once you have configured everything above click “Continue.”
 You should then see a confirmation that everything is setup correctly.

-Google Cloud Storage Settings
+Google Cloud Storage Settings in WP-Stateless Plugin

 You can find the WP-Stateless and Google Cloud Storage settings under “Media → Stateless Settings.”
 Under the “Settings” tab you will want to configure the mode you prefer.